machinelearningZH/simply-simplify-language/README.md

 - Codespaces auto-proxies and forwards Port 8501 to something like `https://scaling-pancake-jwjjw54r4r7hpqpg.github.dev/`
 - In case you don't like coding in your browser, you can also use a local VSCode IDE and connect to the remote Codespace.

+> [!Note]
+> The app logs user interactions to your local computer or virtual machine to a file named `app.log`.
+If you do not want to have analytics, simply comment out the function call in the code.

 ## Project information
 **Institutional communication is often overly complicated and hard to understand.**